St Cooey's Wells: History

-Miracles
+Traditions

-The water from the wells was once believed to possess healing powers; it was held as being especially good for eye infections.
+The water from the wells was traditionally believed to possess healing powers; it was held as being especially good for eye infections.
 The three separate wells each have a specific use: one is for washing hands, one is for washing eyes, and the third is for drinking.
-Local legend dictates that water from the wells stays cold even when boiled.
+Local legend suggests that water from the wells stays cold even when boiled.

 There is large rock on the nearby shore, which is known as the "penitential stone", upon which St Cooey is said to have knelt in penance and prayed.
 Indents upon the rock's surface are said to mark where St Cooey placed his hands and feet whilst praying.